Farrah Fawcett: Cancer

 Fawcett was diagnosed with anal cancer in 2006, and began treatment that included chemotherapy and surgery.
-Four months later, on February 2, 2007, her 60th birthday, the Associated Press reported that Fawcett was at that point cancer-free.
-In May 2007, Fawcett experienced a recurrence and was diagnosed with stage IV cancer that had metastasized to her liver (which has a 5-year survival rate of less than 20%); a malignant polyp was found where she had been treated for the initial cancer.
-Doctors contemplated whether to implant a radiation seeder (which differs from conventional radiation and is used to treat other types of cancer).
-Fawcett's U.S. doctors told her that she would require a colostomy.
+On February 2, 2007 (Fawcett's 60th birthday), the Associated Press reported that Fawcett was cancer-free.
+The cancer recurred, and in May 2007 she was diagnosed with stage IV cancer that had metastasized to her liver (which has a five-year survival rate of less than 20 percent); a malignant polyp was found where she had been treated for the initial cancer.

-Not wanting to proceed with a colostomy for treatment of her stage IV cancer, she traveled to Germany for treatments described variously in the press as "aggressive" and "alternative".
-There, Dr. Ursula Jacob prescribed a treatment including surgery to remove the anal tumor, a course of perfusion and embolization for her liver cancer by Doctors Claus Kiehling and Thomas Vogl in Germany, and chemotherapy back in Los Angeles.
-Although initially the tumors were regressing, their reappearance a few months later necessitated a new course, this time including laser ablation therapy and chemoembolization.
+Not wanting to undergo a colostomy, Fawcett traveled to Germany for treatments described variously in the press as "aggressive" and "alternative".
+There, Ursula Jacob prescribed a treatment including surgery to remove the anal tumor, a course of perfusion and embolization for her liver cancer by Claus Kiehling and Thomas Vogl in Germany, and chemotherapy in the US.
+Although initially the tumors were regressing, their reappearance a few months later necessitated a new course that included laser ablation therapy and chemoembolization.
 Aided by friend Alana Stewart, Fawcett documented her battle with the disease.

-In early April 2009, Fawcett was back in the United States and hospitalized.
-Media reports declared her unconscious and in critical condition, although subsequent reports indicated her condition was not so dire.
-On April 6, the Associated Press reported that the cancer had metastasized to her liver.
-This was a development that Fawcett had learned of in May 2007 and which her subsequent treatments in Germany had targeted.
-The report denied that she was unconscious and explained that the hospitalization was not due to her cancer, but instead due to a painful abdominal hematoma that had been the result of a minor procedure.
-Her spokesperson emphasized she was not "at death's door," adding "She remains in good spirits with her usual sense of humor ...
-She's been in great shape her whole life and has an incredible resolve and an incredible resilience."
+In early April 2009, Fawcett was hospitalized following her return to the United States.
+On April 6, the Associated Press reported that the cancer had metastasized to Fawcett's liver and explained that the hospitalization was not due to her cancer, but instead due to a painful abdominal hematoma.
 Fawcett was released from the hospital on April 9.
-She was accompanied by longtime companion O'Neal, and according to her doctor, was "walking and in great spirits and looking forward to celebrating Easter at home."

 A month later on May 7, Fawcett was reported as being critically ill, with Ryan O'Neal quoted as saying she was spending her days at home on an IV and often asleep.
-The Los Angeles Times reported that she was in the last stages of terminal cancer and had the chance to see her son Redmond in April 2009, although he was shackled and under supervision, because he was then incarcerated.
-Her 91-year-old father, James, flew to Los Angeles to visit.
+The Los Angeles Times reported that she was in the last stages of terminal cancer and had seen her son Redmond in April 2009, although he was shackled and under supervision because he was confined in a psychiatric facility since being judged unfit to be tried for attempted murder and other charges.
+Her 91-year-old father, James, flew to Los Angeles to visit her.